VertexVRTX/Blind-Second/README.md

-# Blind Timing — 1v1 Blind Reflex Duel
+# Blind Second — 1v1 Blind Reflex Duel

 A 1v1 online party game where two players duel on timing and reflexes without a visible clock.
 Built to solve a specific problem: **how to measure reaction time fairly when both players have different ping**.